neicnordic/neic-sda/docs/connection.md

 }
 ```

-The message sent from the `finalize` service to the `completed` queue.
+The message is sent from the `finalize` service to the `completed` queue.

 ```javascript
 {